 “You may be reinforcing bad or potentially harmful behavior,” Ulbrich explains.
 “Not only is it impolite to jump up on people, but if your dog jumps on someone who is scared or unsuspecting, it can knock them over or cause them to trip.”

 Kids can get rough with dogs, which they may not particularly enjoy.
 Whether it’s pulling on their ears, big hugs, or even jumping on their backs, some dogs are fine with it while others are not.

 If it’s a dog you know and love, you or his pet parent should know where to draw the line but keep the dog’s personal space in mind.

-The way you greet a dog you know but haven’t seen for a long time is important, too.
-Dr. Stanley Coren, Professor Emeritus of Psychology at the University of British Columbia, says a study proved just seeing you will get the dog excited, but the sound of your voice and petting makes the dog happiest.
+Dr. Stanley Coren, Professor Emeritus of Psychology at the University of British Columbia, explains that an interesting study proved that just seeing you will get a dog excited, but petting makes the dog happiest.

 “Where there was no social interaction [in the study], the dogs actually seemed bothered,” Dr. Coren writes.
 “It is the sensation of being touched by that person which helps to boost the level of good feeling in the dog.”

 It helps if you know a dog’s sweet spot—the spot that makes his leg kick with joy!
 With a familiar dog, this should be easy to figure out, or you could simply refer to this handy chart: